 Sham Health Foods

-Paul Aitken considers if some of these health foods are as beneficial to us as they promoted to be.
+Paul Aitken considers if some of these healthy foods are as beneficial to us as they are promoted to be.

 Detox Teas and Slimming Teas

 The word "detox" has been overused and incorrectly used.
 But it is a broad term, one that could define many aspects of many drugs.
 "Slimming teas", however, are a different story altogether.

 Slimming teas are often used interchangeably with detox teas.
 Some brands will use the same two buzzwords on their product packaging.
 They are designed to help you lose weight and to get rid of these "toxins" that the health food companies keep warning us about.
 But most of it is nonsense, and some of it may be doing you more harm than good.

 There are slimming teas out there that are loaded with senna, a potent laxative that will do nothing but make you go to the toilet.
 They do this because many of us are constipated to some degree, and if we take a natural laxative like this, then we will have fuller bowel movements.
 That will make us feel lighter and may even shed a pound off the scales.
 Add some diuretics in as many of them do, and you will also expel a lot of excess water.

 You are technically losing weight, so they are not lying, but it is a deceptive form of weight-loss, and if you drink these teas regularly as many customers do then you run the risk of developing bowel and bladder problems.
 It is not just dodgy slimming websites selling teas like this either as many Holland and Barrett slimming teas fall into the same category.